When is the next live event?

 We’re always looking for stories for our live events and radio program.
 Please submit your story and we’ll consider it for our radio/podcast program and for a future live event!
 We generally lock in our storytellers at least a couple weeks before our big live events.

 Stories need to take place in Alaska, have happened to you, and must be true.
-Please keep in mind that we will not accept any stories over 15 minutes long for our live events, but we’ll take them for our radio program and podcast.
+We like stories to be 7-20 minutes long for our live events, but we’ll take stories of just about any length for our radio program and podcast.